Medical License Direct

 1 if graduated from

-medical school
+medical school before

-otherwise 3
+otherwise

 No

-3 attempts
+3 attempts for

-for step 3, if
+step 3, if more

-3 than add'l
+than 3 than add'l

 training is

-required / 7
+required / 7 (no

 Florida Board of Medicine

-remedial education or training.
-The board shall prescribe the
+training.
+The board shall prescribe the additional requirements in a manner that

-complete the requirements and be reexamined within 2 years after the
+permits the applicant to complete the requirements and be reexamined within 2

-or subsequent time.
+sixth or subsequent time.

 1 / 2